-Walking for Health in North Somerset can help you get fitter in a friendly and supportive environment.
+Walking for Health in North Somerset can help you become more active in a friendly and supportive environment.

 We offer a programme of group walks, encouraging people of all ages to achieve a more active lifestyle.
 Our walks are led by friendly trained volunteer walk leaders who very much welcome you to join their groups.
 Many Walk Leaders are also first aid trained.